-The Wellcome Library holds one of the world’s most important collections relating to the history of human and animal health.
-As part of our mission, we are committed to making these collections freely available to users, both through our reading rooms and online.
+Wellcome Collection holds one of the world’s most important collections relating to the history of human and animal health.
+As part of our mission to improve human health, we are committed to making these collections freely available to researchers and the wider public, both through our reading rooms and online.

-To contact us about removal of material, please email our Digital Services team at firstname.lastname@example.org, or write to us at the following address:
+To contact us about removal of material, please email our Digitisation team at firstname.lastname@example.org, or write to us at the following address:

 183 Euston Road